reactjs/react.dev/content/docs/cross-origin-errors.md

 You can simplify the development/debugging process by ensuring that errors are thrown with a same-origin policy.
 Below are some common causes of cross-origin errors and ways to address them.

+### DISABLING CORB THROUGH BROWSER

+If you do it in safari it takes no time, Just enable the developer menu from Preferences >> Advanced, and select "Disable Cross-Origin Restrictions" from the develop menu.
+If you want local only, then you only need to enable the developer menu, and select "Disable local file restrictions" from the develop menu.

+and in Chrome for OSX open Terminal and run:

+`$ open -a Google\ Chrome --args --disable-web-security --user-data-dir`

+`--user-data-dir required on Chrome 49+ on OSX`

+For Linux run:

+`$ google-chrome --disable-web-security`
+Also if you're trying to access local files for dev purposes like AJAX or JSON, you can use this flag too.

+`-–allow-file-access-from-files`
+For Windows go into the command prompt and go into the folder where Chrome.exe is and type

+`chrome.exe --disable-web-security`
+That should disable the same origin policy and allow you to access local files.

 ### CDN

 When loading React (or other libraries that might throw errors) from a CDN, add the [`crossorigin`](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_settings_attributes) attribute to your `<script>` tags: